 Interns receive the opportunity to learn about a variety of issues that impact child advocacy, orphan care and adoption issues.
 Ideal applicants would have an interest in international child welfare issues and advocacy.
 Candidates should be detail-oriented, self-starters, and organized professionals or students who will provide general support in communications, research, and projects.
 This position also requires strong communication skills, initiatives, and multitasking.
 A working knowledge of Microsoft Office Suite is vital.
 Knowledge of website development/maintenance is a plus.
 If you have any other skills/talents that may be helpful, make sure to include it in your resume.

-2013 Community Outreach Intern: For an individual interested in assisting in implementing and participating in Joint Council’s fundraising and outreach events.
+Symposium Intern: For an individual interested in assisting in implementing and participating in Joint Council’s fundraising and outreach events.

 Duties could include such tasks as: